Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Yumist logo | Failed Startups In India

 Serving home-cooked food is becoming a trend among today’s startups.
 Yumist was one such venture.
-It was launched in 2014 to cover the daily-meals segment in India, a largely untapped market.
+It was launched in 2014 to cover the daily meals segment in India, a largely untapped market.
 The founders were Alok Jain and Abhimanyu Maheshwari who managed to raise nearly $3 million in funding.
+It is one of the top 10 failed startups in India.

 Reason for failure: A business model with a high burn rate that required extensive capital beyond Yumist’s reach for achieving growth.
 Enough funding was also not available to run the startup.
 So the startup had to shut down.
 The Yumist case study is often mentioned when one talks about famously failed startups in India.